The Perfect Getaway Within An Hour Of London

 The first of our family line to settle in Hertfordshire was described as a “merchant of London, later of Bushey, later of Aldenham Hall”.
 In fact, most of our family were merchants and bankers, as well as being involved in local politics, the law and the church.
 Henry Hucks Gibbs, who became the first Lord Aldenham as a result of his service, was governor of the Bank of England.

 Though our family had been here for centuries, it was Henry Hucks who created the larger Aldenham Estate, of which the Home Farm was an important part.
 He designed and built our lake, Tykes Water, out of a weird Victorian fake concrete construct called Pulhamite (you can see a lot in Battersea Park, it looks like rocks but is in fact entirely man-made), he built the gorgeous red-brick bridge spanning the lake to lead to the main house (now Haberdashers Boys School), and he also designed the collection of streams and waterfalls that lead from Aldenham reservoir into Tykes Water.
-He planted the avenue of horse chestnuts that forms the northeast border of our glamping meadow and the huge oak tree that now plays host to our evening Supper Under The Oak events.
+He planted the avenue of horse chestnuts that forms the northeast border of our glamping meadow and the huge oak tree that stands proud in the middle of the meadow.

 Our Great Grandfather and then our Grandfather, Antony Gibbs, lived further north in Hertfordshire and managed the place from a relative distance, until our parents moved into a small cottage on the edge of the 100 Oak Wood in 1984.